craftingcity/RollHighOrDie/Magic Rules/Spellcasting.md

 > While your character may be an incredibly proficient Spellcaster, you are no match for the brutal efficiency of culture; recreating a Defined Spell using identical Spell Effects will result in greater Complexity and or Effort values.

+After finalizing your Spell Effects and totaling your Spell's Complexity and Effort, you must